 I can’t tell men how to order their business to have fun.
 However, if you *must* have a prestige skill anchor like the cis male doms to excuse your clustering, pick a couple of core archetypes you know sell well with women and obsess over that in a social way with other guys.
 What to pick?
 I dunno, strength training to give people piggybacks, being “the butler”, chastity marathons, endurance fucking, flogging bottom meditation- pick something, anything to use as a beard to open the conversation if the vulnerability of just directly admitting you need a community is too much.

 Or talk about the guy dominated vanilla shit you already do outside of kink with them.
 If you MUST make this, ultimately, about a finding a partner rather than your own psychological well being, remember women will be lured to existing interesting conversations.
-There are more women who will feel safe talking about even football than casually sliding themselves into a conversation about how fuckable they are as a caregory.
+There are more women who will feel safe talking about even football than casually sliding themselves into a conversation about how fuckable they are as a category.
 It works a heck of a lot better than standing in a corner holding a metaphorical rose and making overwhelmed worship noises.

 Queer is your neighbour.

-I cannot call straight sub men “queer”.
+I cannot, strictly speaking, call straight sub men “queer”.
 That label is indelibly attached to homosexuality.
 However, it’s the closest frame of reference most submissive men will have for what, regardless of their firm attachment to being straight and cis.
 Queer guys are also heavily policed for displaying “weakness” (like you) and have valuable insights on being the object rather than the subject of gaze (eg how to be hot to get taken and fucked).

 This isn’t the end state, as some things don’t directly translate.
 Your average m4m courtship is way more comfortable with in your face sexuality.
 For example, femdoms pretty much pan on the grindr special rosebud close up.
 But, queer is also a back door into understanding how women think, because queer culture has a lot more support for escaping “only for boys” aesthetic and social straight jacketing.
-It’s also a rare space where you can see other modes of being masculine (eg chubby “bears” being celebrated)
+It’s also a rare space where you can see other modes of being masculine (eg chubby “bears” being celebrated).

 Embrace flirting as ambiguity